ColorfulSoft/System.AI/README.md

 }
 ```
 This code will write "Torch.NET ver.
-0.1 -> build 02.11.2019" or another version you are using.
+0.3 -> build 03.01.2020" or another version you are using.

 ## Tutorials
 * Tensor creation: https://github.com/ColorfulSoft/Torch.NET/blob/master/Tutorials/Tensor%20creation.md

 More tutorials can be found here: https://github.com/ColorfulSoft/Torch.NET/blob/master/Tutorials

-## Third-party codes in Torch.NET.
-* System.Half: source from https://sourceforge.net/projects/csharp-half/ by ladislavlang